Soay123/SilverSatPersonalDevWork/README.md

 3. From the ADS1015 Datasheet:

-- Parameters
+- Parameters for ADS1015
-  1. VDD to GND –0.3 to +0.3
+  1. Can measure up to VDD +0.3 volts
-  2. QWIIC is is used for VDD, thus 3.3 volts.
-(So 3.0 to 3.6)
-  3. Analog input momentary current 100 mA; continuous current 10 mA
+  2. Analog input momentary current 100 mA; continuous current 10 mA
+  3. QWIIC Shim is is used for VDD
+  - Thus 3.3 volts.
+(So 3.6 volts max)
+  - `3.6/0.010` = `R` = `360 Ohm`
-- So for 5.2v you actually need at least a 520 ohm resistor, and
+  4. If 5.2v used for VDD, then you actually need at least a 520 ohm resistor
-- For the 3.3v a 200 ohm or greater resistor is needed.

-4. At 5.2v a voltage divider or some other means would be needed to step down the voltage to 3.3v.
+4. If trying to measure above 3.6v some other means would be needed to step down the voltage.

 - At first a voltage divider might seem like a good choice
   1. voltage dividers are not a good choice because the voltage varies like a circuit in parrell.
   - This could be done with a 4700 Ohm, and 9100 Ohm; or 3 4700 Ohm for simplicity.
 - Another way to do it would be to put diodes is series with the load.
   1. That will drop the voltage about .6 volts per diode.
 (3 diodes)
-  2. In turn at least a 200 ohm load will be needed.
+  2. In turn at least a 360 ohm load will be needed.
   3. This is a constant offset
-- And finally another way is to use 5v for VDD, with a 2/3 gain setting on the ADS
+- And finally another way is to use 5v for VDD, 520 Ohm resistor, with a 2/3 gain setting on the ADS